Overcoming Vomiting Issues: A Comprehensive Case Study in Psychotherapy

 Throughout this case study, which deals with the problem of vomiting, I have observed the significant role that imagination can play in therapy, provided that the counsellor possesses the necessary skills to apply appropriate imagination processes in the relevant context.

-Utilizing reframing techniques has proven to be a powerful tool when clients find themselves stuck in certain patterns or behaviors.
+Utilizing reframing techniques has proven to be a powerful tool when clients find themselves stuck in certain patterns or behaviours.
 It enables them to uncover the positive intentions behind their actions and facilitates the reframing process, leading to positive outcomes.

 Another valuable tool is the use of “WHEN THEN” statements, which allows clients to affirm and actively change their thought processes.
 This technique empowers clients to take ownership of their own cognitive transformation.